msraredon/Connectome/README.md

 CreateConnectome takes as input a Seurat 3.0 object and uses the active identity slot to define nodes for network analysis.
 The output of this function is an edgelist connecting pairs of nodes via specific ligand-receptor mechanisms, with many edge attributes allowing downstream processing and filtration.

 FilterConnectome is a streamlined way of reducing the above edgelist (which is generally large) to a smaller subset of edges more likely to be of biological interest.

+NetworkPlot provides a simple way to visualize networks of interest.
+Wrapper for igraph package.

+SignalScatter is a simple ggplot wrapper allowing identification of top cell-cell signaling vectors involving a specific gene of interest.

+HiveOrganization will provide output to make hive plots via http://wodaklab.org/hivegraph/graph